 - Liquid honey (packed at 2cm in height or less): $0.80/kg

 What to send?
-See the pricing list for what can be sent.
-Fees are determined by the footprint area an item requires on the conveyor tray into the irradiation machine.
+The 2019 price list shows items you can send and what you can package together.
+Fees are determined by the footprint area an item uses on the Iotron conveyer tray going into the irradiation unit.
 If you have questions, check the FAQs below or just email/call.
-You can also send items that aren’t on the list, just ask us.
+You can send items that aren’t on the list, but please ask us first.

-It’s tempting we know… to save a few bucks and combine a bunch of items together (e.g. make one larger item such as a super with frames inside, plus an outer cover, queen excluder and bottom board).
-Unfortunately, your equipment won’t be sterilized that way.
-The electron beams penetrate the equipment and it quickly slow down as it passes through the materials (wood, metal, wax comb, honey).
-An item that is too dense in materials will not be properly sterilized.
+It’s tempting, we know, to save a few bucks and combine many equipment items together into one large item (e.g. stack a super with frames inside, a queen excluder, inner cover, outer cover, bottom board).
+Sadly, it doesn’t work that way and your equipment just won’t be sterilized.
+The penetrating electron beam quickly slows down as it passes through the equipment – wood, metal, wax comb, honey.
+An item with many layers is too dense, and will not be completely sterilized.
 Be kind to your bees and do it right.

-Do not send waterlogged equipment, this will make a mess during processing on the conveyor tray.
-Try to dry out items before wrapping.
-Similarly, if equipment has pests in it (i.e. wax moth) ensure that packaging will keep any nasty stuff contained.
-Iotron has been pleased with the efforts that CRBA members make to send prepared equipment – let’s keep up the good work.
+No waterlogged equipment: this will make a big conveyer tray mess during processing.
+Dry out the items before wrapping.
+Similarly, if your equipment has pests in it (i.e. wax moth) ensure that your packaging will keep all the nasty stuff contained.
+Iotron has been quite pleased with the efforts that CRBA members make to send well wrapped equipment – let’s keep up the good work!

-- Wrap each item in plastic (i.e. garbage bags, plastic).
-Secure it with packing tape or duct tape.
-If there are frames in your super, run tape across the middle of the frames to reduce frames slipping during shipment/ processing.
+- Package: Wrap each item in plastic (i.e. garbage bags, plastic).
+Secure well with packing tape or duct tape.
+If there are frames in your super, run tape across the middle of the frames to reduce frames slipping during shipment/processing.
 Do tape any sharp metal corners, let’s protect our volunteers.
 No rope or bungee cords please.

-- Clearly label with permanent marker each item on the top to indicate “this side up”.
-You can write on the tape or use labels, whatever works, as long as it’s visible and will stay put.
-Include the number of items (1 of 8, 2 of 8, …).
-Fragile – anything with glass please write Fragile Glass.
+- Label: Clearly label with permanent marker each item on the top with your information.
+You can write on the tape or use labels, whatever works, as long as it’s visible, will stay put and can deal with being rained on.
+Include your name, CRBA, phone number and the number of items (1 of 8, 2 of 8, …).
+If your shipment contains fragile content (like glass) clearly label it as such.

 Frequently asked questions